• Gluten-Free Recipes

 Notes

-• Make refined sugar-free - I love to make these pancakes with maple syrup in the batter rather than granulated sugar.
+• Make it refined sugar-free.
+I love to make these pancakes with maple syrup in the batter rather than granulated sugar.
 Or, try coconut sugar.
 Or, leave the sugar out altogether and add fruit or more maple syrup on top.
-You do you!

-• Make dairy-free - Subsitute your favorite non-dairy butter and milk for the butter and milk.
+• Make dairy-free.
+Substitute your favorite non-dairy butter and milk for the butter and milk.

-• Heat the pan enough - Set the pan over medium heat, let heat for a few minutes, then flick a few drops of water on the surface.
-If they sizzle and disburse, the pan is ready for the pancake batter.
-If the pan isn't hot enough the pancakes will cook unevenly.
+• Heat the pan enough.
+Set the pan over medium heat, let it heat for a few minutes, then flick a few drops of water on the surface.
+If they sizzle and disperse, the pan is ready for the pancake batter.
+If the pan isn't hot enough, the pancakes will cook unevenly.

 Nutrition